ethereum/consensus-specs/specs/_features/focil/engine-api.md

 ### InclusionListSummaryV1

-This structure contains the details of each inclusion list summary.
+This structure contains the details of each inclusion summary.

 - `address` : `DATA`, 20 Bytes
 - `nonce` : `QUANTITY`, 64 Bits